Sure Dividend

 Cincinnati Financial has managed to maintain a superior combined ratio thanks to the predictive modeling tools and analytics it uses as well as data management in order to determine the probability of each catastrophic event and thus set the appropriate price for each customer.

-The superior underwriting policy of Cincinnati Financial is evident not only from its superior combined ratio but also from its exceptional dividend growth record.
+Cincinnati Financial’s superior underwriting policy is evident from its superior combined ratio and its exceptional dividend growth record.

 As catastrophic losses are very volatile in nature, they are incredibly high in a few adverse years.